sd8917/Uplift-Team-ds-01/README.md

 # Uplift-Team-ds-01

-First of all, every student has to make their own directory.
+First of all, every student has to make their own directory With there full name.
 Follow the process below,

 ### How to contribute ?